C. Africa Govt Forces Retake Key Town From Rebels - UrduPoint

 C. Africa Govt Forces Retake Key Town From Rebels

-Bangui, Central African Republic, Feb 3 (UrduPoint / Pakistan Point News - 3rd Feb, 2021 ) :Forces loyal to the Central African Republic government have retaken a key town from rebels, the country's prime minister said Wednesday.
+Bangui, Central African Republic, Feb 3 (UrduPoint / Pakistan Point News - 4th Feb, 2021 ) :Forces loyal to the Central African Republic government have retaken a key town from rebels, the country's prime minister said Wednesday, as the UN said peacekeepers would maintain a "robust" posture.

 Bossembele, around 150 kilometres (95 miles) northwest of the capital Bangui on a vital road artery, had been retaken Tuesday by "elements of our armed forces and the allies", Firmin Ngrebada wrote on Twitter.